MetamediaTechnology/longdo-map-sdk-ios/README.md

 # Longdo Map SDK for iOS
-This project contain the library to download for Longdo Map SDK for iOS.
+This project contains a library to download Longdo Map SDK for iOS.

-Download all the files and add to your project to start develop application with the SDK.
+Download all files and then add them into your project to start application development with our SDK.

-You can follow the tutorial on how to use Longdo Map SDK for iOS from the link on GitHub.
+For more information, you can follow our tutorial to learn how to use Longdo Map SDK for iOS as the link below.

 https://github.com/MetamediaTechnology/longdo-map-demo-ios